ToolPick

 6. Run both platforms in parallel for 1 week, then cut over

-What you'll lose: Email templates need to be recreated (ConvertKit uses plain-text focused designs), social media ad integration, and audience insights.
-What you gain: cleaner automation, better deliverability, and subscriber-first pricing.
+What you'll lose: Email templates need to be recreated, social media ad integration may change, and audience insights may not map directly.
+What you gain is a cleaner creator workflow and subscriber-first operating model.

 Timeline: 5-7 days (longer due to template recreation).